vphnh33/valuableknowledge.tk/content/post/how-to-create-video-slideshow-of-the-sun-using-shotcut-Lumen5-invideo.md

 ![Shotcut Panel](/img/shotcut07.jpg)

-You can then go to the Jobs panel, right click and Show In Folder to view the finish video!
+To view the finished video, you can go to the Jobs panel, right click and Show In Folder:

 ![Shotcut Panel](/img/shotcut06.jpg)